bguspl/bguspl.github.io/class_material/runtime-environments.md

 * waiting for an event (because the process is waiting for another process to reach a certain state before it can continue)

-[^]virtualmachine]: Increasingly, computers can run a basic OS and embedded virtual machines.
+[^virtualmachine]: Increasingly, computers can run a basic OS and embedded virtual machines.
 A virtual machine is a completely isolated guest OS that runs within a normal OS. [more](http://en.wikipedia.org/wiki/Virtual_machine)

 ### **Summary**